AmbaliyaDhruv/YouTube_clone/README.md

 Min Youtube-clone website made by using JavaScript and HTML-CSS.

 # Features
-1.Responsive webpage
+1. Responsive webpage
-2.Dark and Light Mode
+2. Dark and Light Mode
-3.Integrated search bar
+3. Integrated search bar
-4.Individual video opening page
+4. Individual video opening page

 # Screenshots of the app
 ## Landing Page